CogniPilot/brave_docs/docs/cranium/compute/navqplus/setup.md

 ## Log in for the first time

-Power on the NavQPlus by plugging in a USB-C® cable to the centermost (USB 2) USB-C® port or the 5 pin JST-GH power port if not powering over the centermost (USB 2) USB-C® port.
-NavQPlus will boot, and display that it is fully booted with the status LEDs on board.
+Power on the NavQPlus by either plugging in a USB-C® cable to the centermost (USB 2) USB-C® port or the 5 pin JST-GH power port with 6-24V if **NOT** powering over the centermost (USB 2) USB-C® port.
+NavQPlus will boot, and display that it is fully booted with the status LEDs on the board.
 The 3 LEDs by the USB1 port should be on, as well as two LEDs next to the CAN bus connectors.

-To log into NavQPlus, choose between using the [included USB to UART adapter](#usb-to-uart-adapter), [Industrial Ethernet](#ethernet), or [USB-C® with gadget ethernet mode](#usb-c-gadget-ethernet).
+To log into the NavQPlus, use the [included USB to UART adapter](#usb-to-uart-adapter).
 The default username/password combo is as follows:

 **Username: user**